MSc Digital Architecture and Design

 On this course you will use a creative blend digital techniques including Parametric Architectural Geometry, Computational Design, Building Information Modelling and Advanced Simulation to produce innovative digital architecture.

 We work closely with cutting edge centres of research and practice from the University of Sheffield and partners in the UK and abroad.
 Digital Design research in the school investigates ways in which the performance of buildings and urban spaces can be better captured, modelled and managed using software, data and devices.

 Teaching is delivered through lectures, workshops, seminars, studio project work and field trips.
-Lecturers provide a range of research expertise in Parametric Design, Computer Programming, 3D Interactive Prototyping, Building Information Modelling (BIM), and Environmental Simulation.
+Lecturers provide a range of design research expertise in Parametric Design, Computer Programming, 3D Interactive Prototyping, Building Information Modelling (BIM), and Environmental Simulation.